 Sheri Radford is that rarest of creatures: a Vancouver resident who was actually born in Vancouver.
-As the editor of two magazines for visitors—Where Vancouver and Where Whistler—she spends her days wrestling with commas, taming adjectives, and banishing adverbs.
+As a writer and editor, she spends her days wrestling with commas, taming adjectives, and banishing adverbs.
 As the author of five extremely silly, award-winning books for children—Not Just Another Princess Story, It’s Following Me!, Penelope and the Preposterous Birthday Party, Penelope and the Monsters, and Penelope and the Humongous Burp—she spends her evenings playing, imagining, and creating.
 She regularly speaks to large groups of children in schools and libraries, but she also likes talking to adult groups, especially because they tend to burp and fart less.

 Several people have commented that Penelope looks an awful lot like Sheri did as a child—even though illustrator Christine Tripp had never met Sheri or seen any of Sheri’s childhood photos when she started illustrating the books.
 What do you think?
 Do you see a similarity between young Sheri and mischievous Penelope?

 This short profile of Sheri appeared on the Scholastic website.